I’m a homegrown southern woman, mom to three wonderful kids, and wife to the man of my dreams. I write a lot about motherhood and parenting.

 1. Have a Conversation With Your Child

-If you come to know for a fact that your kid is indeed bullying other children, it is better that you sit down with them and talk things through which will help you find out why he or she is behaving in that fashion.
-One might be shocked to learn what his motives were.
-Take the child's agenda into account when formulating your plan of action.
+If you come to know for a fact that your kid is indeed bullying other children, it is better that you sit down with them and talk things through, which will help you find out why they are behaving in that fashion.
+One might be shocked to learn what their motives were.
+Take the child's schedule into account when formulating your plan of action.

-A professional counselor may be needed if talking to your children does not resolve the issue.
-A professional will identify the needs of your child and suggest actions you can take to meet these needs.
+A professional counselor may be needed if talking to your child does not resolve the issue.
+A therapist will identify your child's needs and suggest actions you can take to meet these needs.

 3. Allow Others to Be Involved

 Speak with your kid's teacher and also the mother and father of the kids that are enduring bullying.
 What you learn could be surprising.
 You could also note that there may be other kids interested in bullying maneuvers.